thibaultduponchelle/thibaultduponchelle.github.io/_posts/2026-02-26-4-Shades-Of-CPAN-Patching.md

 My self assessment of this approach:
 - I like it because no change on installers
 - I like it because it does not look like forking CPAN
-- I don't have any negative for it

 I don't know what I will do next.